sa-tre/satre-specification/docs/source/standard.md

 ### 1.6 Member accreditation

-The ability of the TRE organisation to ensure that people with access to data are identified correctly and they are suitably qualified.
+_The ability of the TRE organisation to ensure that people with access to data are identified correctly and they are suitably qualified._

-#### Onboarding members
+#### 1.6.1 Onboarding members

 ```{list-table}
 :header-rows: 1